 The Healthy Artists Workshops meet at the offices of Pacifica Psychological Services in Newport Beach, CA, and Dr. Colvin will lead the groups.
 Space is limited to a small group of 10 for each workshop.
 Please call our offices for more information and to register for the workshops.

-Beverly Sills and Music as the Medicine that Heals – A Lifetime of Resilience
+Beverly Sills: A Lifetime of Resilience with Music as the Medicine that Heals

 Recent Healthy Artists Workshops